liltran615/Azure-Project-1/README.md

 We have installed the following Beats on these machines:

-filebeat
+Filebeat
-metricbeat
+Metricbeat

 These Beats allow us to collect the following information from each machine:

-Filebeat will be used to collect log files from very specific files such as Apache, Microsft Azure tools and web servers, MySQL databases.
+Filebeat will be used to collect log files from very specific files such as Apache, Microsft Azure tools and MySQL databases.

-Metericbeat will be used to monitor VM stats, per CPU core stats, per filesystem stats, memory stats and network stats.
+Metericbeat will be used to monitor VM statistics, per CPU core statistics, per filesystem statistics, memory statistics and network statistics.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

-Copy the configuration file to the ansible container.
+STEP 1 Copy the configuration file to the ansible container.
-Update the configuration file to include hosts: Ip address of the ELK server ["10.2.0.4"] Run the playbook, and navigate to http://(vm ip):5601/app/kibana to check that the installation worked as expected.
+STEP 2 Update the configuration file to include hosts: Ip address of the ELK server ["10.2.0.4"] STEP 3 Run the playbook, and navigate to http://(vm ip):5601/app/kibana to check that the installation worked as expected.